AnirudhKatoch/Optimizing-Wind-Farm-Economics-through-Python-Modelling-and-Simulation-/README.md

 ## Original LandBOSSE model

-The Github repository for the original LandBOSSE model can be found here - https://github.com/WISDEM/LandBOSSE.git
+The GitHub repository for the original LandBOSSE model can be found here - https://github.com/WISDEM/LandBOSSE.git

 Read this for diving deeper into the model - https://www.nrel.gov/docs/fy19osti/72201.pdf